Are Wildflower, Raw & Mad Honey different in terms of Taste & effects?

 Both mad honey and wildflower honey boast multiple health benefits that can easily win over most of the honey in the world.

 But mad honey surpasses raw wildflower honey in potency.
-The benefits of mad hoare are usually amplified.
+The benefits of mad honey are usually amplified.
 Although they contain the same properties as antioxidants and antibacterial, mad honey can beat its counterpart.

 However, with madness comes the challenge of taking risks.
-If some consume it more than they should (according to dosage) then chances are they might suffer from some health issues like vomiting, nausea, etc.
+If some consume it more than they should (see dosage of mad honey) then chances are they might suffer from some hallucinatory experiences like dizziness, vomiting, hallucinations, nausea, etc.

 Pollen